 Pivoting information systems to the “new normal”

 As working from home became the new normal, businesses needed to pivot their information delivery systems – fast.
-For most, this necessitated a speedy re-platform of on-premise information systems into the cloud, and for many MS Office 365 and Teams were the chosen solutions.
+For most, this necessitated a speedy re-platform of on-premise information systems into the cloud, and for many Microsoft 365 and Teams were the chosen solutions.

 With an overnight forced migration to all things digital and virtual, projects that previously took two years were rolled out in two months — or even two weeks

 And so it was for us here at Synercon.
 We managed a speedy re-platform into the Microsoft 365 because we already had all of the knowledge that we needed to build a new Information architecture in SharePoint.

 Our Knowledge is embodied in the form of the Synercon Ontology – our library of all of the terms (concepts) we use for describing our information.
 It’s a faceted classification scheme that describes our DNA – our functions, activities, clients, suppliers, programs and projects, topics, etc. The Knowledge is also built into our retention schedule and information protection model.

 All of these taxonomies and schemes are managed in our a.k.a. software, a purpose built application which houses the knowledge and is independent of the systems that use it..